jkingharman/home/README.md

 # Home #

 My personal site.
-A little Sinatra-based blogging engine that renders Markdown notes through Haml templates.
+A small static site generator that renders Markdown notes through Haml templates.
 It is built to **static HTML** and served from GitHub Pages — there is no running server in production.

 ## Writing a post